nishan-paul-2022/PMICS/NOTES-CSE-804/ipsec-explanation.md

 **Simple analogy:** It's like a wax seal on a letter.
 The seal proves the letter is genuine and hasn't been tampered with, but you can still read what's inside.

-### 6. Transport Mode (for AH)
+### 6. Transport Mode
-In transport mode, AH protects:
-- The entire IP payload (the actual data being sent)
-- Selected parts of the IP header (like the source and destination addresses)
+In transport mode, only the payload (data) of the IP packet is encrypted/authenticated, while the original IP header remains intact.
+This is typically used for direct host-to-host connections where both endpoints are the communicating devices themselves.

 **Simple explanation:** This is used when two computers want to talk securely directly to each other.
-It's like encrypting a phone call between two people.
+It's like having a secure phone call between two people - the connection itself is protected, but the addresses (phone numbers) are still visible.

-**Use case:** End-to-end security between applications on different computers.
+**Use case:** End-to-end security between applications on different computers, like secure web browsing or email.

-### 7. Tunnel Mode (for AH)
+### 7. Tunnel Mode
-In tunnel mode, AH protects:
-- The entire inner IP packet (the complete original message)
-- Other portions of the outer header
+In tunnel mode, the entire original IP packet is encrypted/authenticated and encapsulated within a new IP packet with a new header.
+This creates a "tunnel" through untrusted networks.

 **Simple explanation:** This creates a secure "tunnel" through the internet.
-Your data is wrapped in a new secure packet that travels through the tunnel.
+Your data is wrapped in a new secure packet that travels through the tunnel, hiding both the content and the original routing information.

 **Use case:** VPNs (Virtual Private Networks) - like having a private road through public highways.
+Perfect for connecting entire networks or when one endpoint is a security gateway (like a VPN server).

 ## Visual Diagrams